samwarnick/samwarnick.com/src/content/blog/2024/09/2024-09-11-my-prices-were-too-high.md

 ---
 title: My Prices Were Too High
-date: '2024-09-11T11:10'
+date: 2024-09-11T11:10
-summary: >-
+summary: BrickLink orders have been pouring in.
+I'm not that mad about it.
-  I share my experience boosting sales in my small BrickLink LEGO store with a 30% discount strategy.
+tags:
-tags: []
+  - BrickLink
-published: false
+published: true
 ---
 I opened my BrickLink store earlier this year.
 Between March and September, I had 7 orders.
 Not that many.
 In the last week and a half, I've had 10 orders.
 The difference?
 A 30% sale.